-I should qualify that, because I did ride the Harley to work on this gorgeous summer day, and any time spent atop that rolling thunder beauty is a good one.
+I should qualify that, because I did ride the Harley to work on this gorgeous summer day, and any time spent atop that rolling potato-potato beauty is a good one.
 So, I’ll qualify my opening:

 It was a bad good day.